How Wovoka is betting that community ownership can solve reforestation's permanence problem, and what that means for carbon finance in practice

 The multi-strata planting design means communities do not have to wait decades for the forest to generate income.
 Agroforestry crops produce yields within a few years of planting, providing a near-term income stream that sustains community engagement during the long establishment period of the native tree canopy.

 The hybrid MRV approach is a practical response to a real constraint.
 Building and maintaining satellite-based carbon modeling infrastructure in-house would be prohibitively expensive for a project at this stage.
-Keeping the community-facing data collection in-house, where local relationships, language, and trust matter most, while outsourcing the technical carbon modeling to a specialist reflects a considered division of responsibility.
+Keeping community-facing data collection in-house, where local relationships, language, and trust matter most, while outsourcing the technical carbon modeling to a specialist reflects a considered division of responsibility.

 The limits are significant and should not be minimised.